 Day 4: Upper Basin to Simpson Meadow (19.5 Miles)

-I had planned to get up at 3am and power over Mather Pass so I could get some dawn shots of Lower Palisade Lake, but the creepiness factor just wouldn’t let me do it.
+I had planned to get up at 3:00 am and power over Mather Pass so I could get some dawn shots of Lower Palisade Lake, but the creepiness factor just wouldn’t let me do it.
 I was still barely below the treeline and there was no moon out.
-It was probably all in my head, but it was a very active bear season and I didn’t want to walk up on one in the dark.
+It was probably all in my head, but it was a very active bear season and I didn’t want to walk upon one in the dark.

 It ended up being a long day, but I felt so good I just kept going.
 I got to the Simpson Meadow Trail by early afternoon, which was eight and a half miles, and decided to take it.
 This is where the route leaves the John Muir Trail and crosses Palisade Creek.
 Crossing the creek felt a little dicey and I can see why it was reported impassable earlier in the season.
 This is something I’d rather do with a partner.
 I was following the South Fork of the Kings River all the way to Simpson Meadow, places I had never been.